MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 The image format is the same as the display buffer format; in other words, its number of bits-per-pixel and its pixel bits organization are the same (see chapter :ref:`section_image_display_raw`).

-* Image creation: the Graphics Engine provides the capacity to create this kind of images; no specific support is required in the VEE Port.
+* Image creation: the Graphics Engine provides the capacity to create this kind of image; no specific support is required in the VEE Port.
-* Draw into the image: the rules to draw into this kind of buffered images are the same as to draw in the display buffer, see :ref:`section_drawings`.
+* Draw into the image: the rules to draw into this kind of buffered image are the same as in the display buffer; see:ref:`section_drawings`.
-* Draw the image: the rules to draw this kind of buffered images are described in the chapter :ref:`image renderer standard <section_buffered_image_drawer_standard>`.
+* Draw the image: the rules to draw this kind of buffered image are described in the chapter :ref:`image renderer standard <section_buffered_image_drawer_standard>`.

 Standard
 --------